ppy/osu-wiki/news/2019-02-05-new-changes-to-star-rating-performance-points.md

 ## Speed accuracy

-The amount of performance points awarded for low accuracy scores has been decreased for beatmaps with a high speed strain.
+The performance points awarded for low accuracy scores has been decreased for beatmaps with a high speed rating.

 ![desmos-graph 17](https://user-images.githubusercontent.com/1329837/52390356-3f512e00-2adb-11e9-9f79-890539943ba6.png)